nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

 in the first step.
 * If a file's location within the file system isn't specified explicitly, that file is in the root director of the project.
+* The following uses [Sublime Text](http://www.sublimetext.com/3) as the text editor of choice.
+However, you can use whichever text editor you like.
 * It is strongly recommended <strong>not to push the remote github repo</strong> before adding the `config/secrets.yml` file to the .gitignore list (See: step 10).

 ### Creating a New Project